 If the student believes that a complaint or grievance warrants further attention after exhausting the procedures set forth in the student handbook, the student has the following options.

-If the complaint is about the institution's compliance with academic program quality and accrediting standards, the student may contact the Western Association of Schools and Colleges (WASC) at http://www.wascsenior.org/comments.
+If the complaint is about the institution’s compliance with academic program quality and accrediting standards, the student may contact the Western Association of Schools and Colleges (WASC) at http://www.wascsenior.org/comments.
 WASC is the general academic accrediting body for Keck Graduate Institute.
-In addition, the Accrediting Council for Pharmacy Education (ACPE), the professional accrediting body for the School of Pharmacy, has a complaint process for Schools of Pharmacy.
+In addition, the Accrediting Council for Pharmacy Education (ACPE), the professional accrediting body for the School of Pharmacy and Health Sciences, has a complaint process for Schools of Pharmacy.

 State of California Complaint Process